Bytown and Prescott Railway: Construction

 On 10 August the line reached Kemptville.
 Passenger service from Bytown opened at the end of the month, starting with a steamer ride down the Rideau Canal to Beckett's Landing, then a short distance by stage coach to the station in Kemptville.
 Regular service opened on 9 September.
 By 4 November the line had reached (South) Gloucester and the passenger route now started with a stage coach to what became Manotick Station.
 The line reached Billings Bridge on 2 December, and Montreal Road on the 16th.
 However, the bridge over the Rideau south of Green Island, from the eastern New Edinburgh side of the river to the downtown area, was not completed at this time.

-The original (Bytown) Sussex Street Station, was located under what is today External Affairs' Lester B. Pearson Building.
+The original (Bytown) Sussex Street Station, was located at what is today External Affairs' Lester B. Pearson Building.
 The station had opened in late December 1854 or early January 1855, although the trains did not yet reach this point.
 There were numerous spurs in the area, as well as across the river on the New Edinburgh side.

 The actual date of arrival of the first train is in doubt.
 There is considerable oral history stating that the St. Lawrence arrived at Sussex on Christmas Day 1854, with Robert Graham as engineer and Mike Mahar as fireman.
 However, there are also published accounts stating that the trains still stopped at Montreal Road on that same day, and passengers were carried to Sussex on horse drawn cabs.
 According to Scott, it wasn't until April 1855 that "the first train crossed the bridge over the Rideau River to the station at Sussex Street".